fryderykhuang/NullGC/README.md

 ### Setup

 1. Install NuGet package `NullGC.Allocators`, `NullGC.Collections` and optionally `NullGC.Linq`
-2. If your IDE is VS2022 or above, Install `NullGC.Analyzer` VS extension, otherwise, install the same name NuGet package.
+2. Install the `NulGC.Analyzer` NuGet package.
 (For LINQ operation boxing detection and value type lifetime enforcement, the warning codes produced are prefixed with `NGC`)

-****Full struct ownership enforcement via analyzer is on the way***
+****Full struct ownership enforcement via analyzer is on the way*** (Update on 2/7/2024: Partially implemented)
 3. Setup AllocatorContext:

 ```csharp